traxm/Bitcoin-Micro-Collider/README.md

 Step 1: **Download the Bitcoin Micro Collider executable JAR file [here](https://github.com/traxm/Bitcoin-Micro-Collider/releases)**.

 Step 2: **Create or download a list of bitcoin addresses to scan**.
 The file needs to be in text format with each address on a separate line.
-Example file [here](https://github.com/traxm/Bitcoin-Micro-Collider/tree/master/example%20address%20lists).
+Example file pre-populated with addresses [here](https://github.com/traxm/Bitcoin-Micro-Collider/tree/master/example%20address%20lists).

 Step 3: **Open the executable JAR file** called BitcoinMicroCollider.jar